Green-Software-Foundation/if/docs/implementations/watt-time.md

 WattTime Model provides a way to calculate emissions for a given time in a specific location.

 The model is based on the WattTime API.
 The model uses the following inputs:
-* latitude: Location of the software system (latitude in decimal degrees).
+* location: Location of the software system (latitude in decimal degrees, longitude in decimal degrees). "latitude,longitude"
-* longitude: Location of the software system (longitude in decimal degrees).
 * timestamp: Timestamp of the recorded event (2021-01-01T00:00:00Z) RFC3339
 * duration: Duration of the recorded event in seconds (3600)